$C_5$ is almost a fractalizer: Introduction

 The notion of fractalizer can be extended to other structures.
 Mubayi and Razborov~\cite{Dhruv} showed that every tournament on $k \geq 4$ vertices whose edges are colored by $\binom{k}{2}$ distinct colors is a fractalizer in the (F4) sense.
 They used this to determine the precise number where a certain Ramsey problem transitions from polynomial to exponential growth, settling a conjecture of Erd\H{o}s and Hajnal~\cite{MR0337636} for all $k \geq 4$.

-It is known that there are no non-trivial fractalizers on at most $5$ vertices among simple graphs; see~\cite{EvenZohar2014}.
-The only such graph with (F1) is the $5$-cycle, as all other graphs have constructions with more induced subgraphs in the limit.
+The only non-trivial graph with (F1) on at most $5$ vertices is the $5$-cycle, as all other graphs have constructions with more induced subgraphs in the limit.
 It has been observed by Michael~\cite{mobius} that for $n=8$, there exist graphs with $8$ induced $5$-cycles other than the balanced blow-ups: the M\"obius ladder on $8$ vertices, i.e.~an $8$-cycle to which we add the $4$ diagonals, and its complement.
 This implies that for many $n$, there are graphs which match the number of $5$-cycles in the iterated balanced blow-ups.
 Take for example $n=40$, and consider the balanced blow-up of $H=C_5$ with some of the $H_v$ being M\"obius ladders.
 Such a construction extends for all $n$ with $7\cdot 5^k< n < 9\cdot 5^k$ for some $k\in \mathbb{N}$.

 The purpose of this paper is two-fold.
 We show that $C_5$ has (F4).
 We do this in a very strong sense, almost showing that $C_5$ is a fractalizer.
 Every extremal graph can differ from an iterated balanced blow-up only at the smallest level, and only in the very limited way described above.